whisperity/envprobe/README.md

 Why?
 ----

-Currently for developers to set up their environments, a lot of configuration files, aliases and the like need to be set up.
-Conventionally, you can use bare `export`-like commands for that.
-Sometimes, `direnv` can do the job, if your configuration has to apply to a certain subtree in the filesystem.
-When you need things loaded into your shell, Modules is &ndash; at least allegedly &ndash; the way to go.
-Alternatively, one can use [Docker](http://docker.com/) to run environments within containers.

 However, there is a use case on which all of the aforementioned tools fall short, or are hard to configure. **`envprobe`** &mdash; the name idea came from [`modprobe`](http://enwp.org/Modprobe), but for environments &mdash;